Asset 3@2x.png

 Donor Scars Post-Procedure:

-Follicular Unit Extraction (FUE) is a method of donor harvesting, where follicular units are removed individually from the scalp in a single step procedure.
-In contrast, unified donor harvesting (UDH) is a two step procedure with a large piece of tissue containing many follicular units is removed from the scalp in the first step, and individual follicular units are isolated from the tissue in the second step.
-After healing, patients have small circular scars in the donor area, but in contrast to UDH the hair can be clipped somewhat shorter.
+Follicular Unit Excision (FUE) is a donor harvesting technique in which follicular units are removed individually from the scalp in a single-step procedure.
+In contrast, FUT is a two-step method: a strip of tissue containing numerous follicular units is first removed, and the individual follicular units are then dissected from this tissue.
+After healing, FUE produces multiple small circular scars throughout the donor area, while FUT results in a single linear scar.
+However, unlike FUT, FUE generally allows the hair in the donor region to be clipped somewhat shorter without revealing the scar pattern.

 Donor harvesting has a higher risk of exceeding the safe donor as the area of balding expands